 However, if you feel uncomfortable with your health care provider or feel as though they are judging you, there is nothing keeping you there.
 You have the right to find a provider that allows you to be open and honest and, more than anything, someone who makes you feel comfortable.
 Consider calling their office and speaking with a nurse or physician assistant about your concerns before your appointment.
 This may allow you a sense of anonymity to ask your questions and prepare yourself for your in-person visit.
 Then at your appointment, bring up your embarrassment with your health care provider.
 Being up front may give her/him the opportunity to reassure you and talk about ways the two of you might work together to make the appointment a more positive experience.

 Alternatives are good to keep in mind and if embarrassment-driven delays were to result in failed detection and/or treatment of an annoying or serious health problem, most people, if given a second chance, would probably break through those thick walls of self-consciousness in the name of prevention.
-Though sharing your little secret with your provider may feel uncomfortable, just remember that s/he is there to help you, and not judge you.
+Though sharing your little secret with your provider may feel uncomfortable, just remember that they are there to help you, and not judge you.
 If you feel that s/he is not holding up her/his end of this deal, find another health care provider that will.

 Health care providers are people, too, so they likely have their own secrets and insecurities about their body.
 Embracing and overcoming your own, whatever they may be, may ultimately improve your confidence and your health.Alice!